MediaComem/comem-archidep/subjects/shell-scripting/README.md

 ## What is a script?

-In a Unix-like operating system, a file that can be executed (someone has the `x` permission on it) should be one of the following:
+In a Unix-like operating system, a file that can be executed should be one of the following:

 * A **binary file**, which contains machine-readable binary code that has been compiled from source code.